 The Online Therapy Unit allows trained therapists, or guides, to provide ICBT to individuals who have difficulties with depression and anxiety as well as other health conditions.
 Due to professional licensing, the majority of our therapists are only able to provide the course to residents of Saskatchewan.
 However, some of our therapists are registered to provide treatment to individuals in other locations, or courses may be offered as self directed with support from a guide or a coach which then allows individuals from locations outside of Saskatchewan to to participate.
 Please check the page of the course you are interested in for more details.

 Step 1 — Choose a program

 Read through the description of the Online Therapy programs currently being offered by the Unit.
 All programs provide similar material but are tailored to better address the concerns of specific clients.
 We are currently offering the following two programs to residents of Saskatchewan:

-For a limited time, we are also offering the following two Canada-wide programs:
+For a limited time, we are also offering the following three Canada-wide programs:

 Step 2 — Complete a screening

 Before you begin one of our online programs we want to ensure that this type of therapy is a good fit for you.
 To do this, it is necessary for us to understand what you are experiencing at this time.

 If you are interested in an online course, follow the "Apply Now" link provided under the program description, to register for our online screening.
 For this screening, you will be asked for your contact information and to answer questionnaires about your symptoms online.
 This should take approximately 30 minutes.
 After you complete the online screening an Online Therapy Unit staff person will conduct a telephone follow-up call.